-The agreements made for such partnerships are known as business associate agreements (BAAs).
-But what exactly is a BAA?
+Organizations that commit to working together as partners must institute business associate agreements (BAAs).
+But what does a BAA entail?
 Who is considered a business associate?
 Who needs to have a BAA in place to be HIPAA compliant?
-What happens if there is a breach?
+What happens if there’s a breach?

 BAAs are a vital piece of the healthcare security system, and there are few critical things you must know before putting one in place.

 According to the HIPAA Security Rule, a BAA establishes “national standards to protect individuals’ electronic personal health information that is created, received, used, or maintained by a covered entity.”

 Essentially, the BAA is a formal agreement between two organizations — a “covered entity” and a “business associate” — stipulating that both will maintain the security, privacy, and integrity of patients’ health data, or their protected health information (PHI).

 A BAA outlines what uses of PHI are allowed or forbidden between the two signed parties, and what each will do to ensure they protect and safeguard patient data.
 Covered entities that must sign BAAs with business associates include but are not limited to

 The HIPAA Privacy Rule applies only to covered entities like those mentioned above, which are in daily contact with PHI.
 However, there are innumerable third-party companies that support their services and activities.
 This includes software companies, data storage companies, and many others.
 Under HIPAA, these are considered “business associates,” and they have certain obligations too.

 The Department of Health and Human Services defines a business associate as “a person or entity, other than a member of the workforce of a covered entity, who performs functions or activities on behalf of, or provides certain services to, a covered entity that involves access by the business associate to protected health information.”